TheThingsIndustries/lorawan-stack-docs/README.md

 The documentation site can be built for internal (offline) use by running `make build.internal`.
 This will output the site to `internal`.

+## thethingsindustries.com/docs deployment

+thethingsindustries.com/docs uses docker image thethingsindustries/thethingsindustries.com:docs that contains an nginx server serving docs.
+Repository has a github action that automatically, upon push to `master`, updates the image and restarts services in AWS.

 ## Contributing

 Please see the style, branch naming, and commit guidelines in [CONTRIBUTING](CONTRIBUTING.md)